phayes/benaloh-challenge/README.md

 use rsa::{PublicKey, RSAPrivateKey, RSAPublicKey};

 // Untrusted computation that is deterministic with the exception of an RNG
-// For this example we encrypting a vote in an election using RSA. fn untrusted_computation<R: Rng>(
+// For this example we encrypt a vote for an election using RSA. fn untrusted_computation<R: Rng>(
     rng: &mut R,
     public_key: &RSAPublicKey,